hosting image

 Understanding Tar Options

-The tar command has several parameters for customizing its behavior.
+The tar command has several parameters for customizing its behaviour.
 Here are some key alternatives:

 Compression Options